-4 International Standards on Auditing (ISA) published by the International Auditing and Assurance Standards Board of the International Federation of Accountants
+9 International Standards on Auditing (ISA) published by the International Auditing and Assurance Standards Board of the International Federation of Accountants

-5 International Organization of Supreme Audit Institutions
+10 International Organization of Supreme Audit Institutions

-- disbursing source, in the CDR. - The auditor is required to state in the audit report the amount of expenses excluded from the scope of the audit because they were made by UNDP as part of direct support services and the amount of total expenses excluded because they were made by a UN agency.
-This scope limitation is not a valid reason for the auditors to issue a qualified audit opinion on the CDR. - The auditor is required to state in the audit report if the audit was not in conformity with any of the above and indicate the alternative standards or procedures followed. - The auditor is required to express an opinion as to the overall financial situation of the project for the period 1 January to 31 December 2017 (1 January 2014 31 December 2017 for DAC) and will certify: - 1.
-The Statement of Expenses (CDR) for the period from 1 January to 31 December 2017; 1 January 2014-31 December 2017 for DAC's financial statements - 2.
-The Statement of Cash Position (cash and bank balances of the project) reported by the project as at 31 December 2017; and - 3.
-The Statement of Assets and Equipment held by the project as at 31 December 2017. - That the auditor is required to, as applicable, report in monetary value, the net financial misstatement of any modified audit opinion (modified opinions can be qualified, adverse, or disclaimer) on the Statement of Expenses (CDR) where applicable.
-This should also include prior year non resolved NFM. - The auditor is required to review and sign the updated action plans for prior year audit observations and recommendations. - The auditor/audit firm is required to submit a draft audit report by 23 February 2018 and a final signed audit report with signed UNDP statements by 16 March 2018.
+- That the audit period is 1 January to 31 December of the year 2019. - That the scope of the audit is limited to the implementing partner expenses, which are defined as including: (1) all disbursements listed in the quarterly financial reports submitted by the implementing partner; and (2) the direct payments processed by UNDP at the request of the implementing partner. - That the auditor is required to verify the mathematical accuracy of the CDR by ensuring that the expenses described in the supporting documentation (the quarterly financial reports, the list of direct payments processed by UNDP at the request of the government) are reconciled to the expenses, by disbursing source, in the CDR. - That the auditor is required to state in the audit report the amount of expenses excluded from the scope of the audit because they were made by UNDP as part of direct support services and the amount of total expenses excluded because they were made by a UN agency.
+This scope limitation is not a valid reason for the auditors to issue a qualified audit opinion on the CDR. - That the auditor is required to state in the audit report if the audit was not in conformity with any of the above and indicate the alternative standards or procedures followed. - That the auditor is required to express an opinion as to the overall financial situation of the project for the period 1 January to 31 December 2019 and will certify: - 1.
+The Statement of Expenses (CDR) for the period from 1 January to 31 December 2019; - 2.
+The Statement of Cash Position (cash and bank balances of the project) reported by the project as at 31 December 2019; and - 3.
+The Statement of Assets and Equipment held by the project as at 31 December 2019. - That the auditor is required to, as applicable, report in monetary value, the net financial misstatement of any modified audit opinion (modified opinions can be qualified, adverse, or disclaimer) on the Statement of Expenses (CDR) where applicable.
+This should also include prior year non resolved NFM. - That the auditor/audit firm is required to submit a draft audit report by 10/Aug/2020 and a final signed audit report with signed UNDP statements by 28/Aug/2020